By BMSND Staff

 #7 – Chatham University

-Chatham University offers Bachelor’s through Doctoral level nursing programs on campus, and recently they partnered with UPMC schools of nursing to provide an affordable and convenient fully on-line program that was voted “Best Online Program” by U.S. News and World Report in 2015.
-Other accolades include “The Best College in the Northwest” by the Princeton review, four consecutive years receiving the President’s higher education community service honor roll and three consecutive years as a military friendly school.
+Chatham University offers bachelor’s through doctoral level nursing programs on campus, and has partnered with UPMC schools of nursing to provide an affordable and convenient fully on-line program that was voted “Best Online Program” by U.S. News and World Report in 2018.
+Other accolades include “The Best College in the Northeast” by the Princeton review, four consecutive years receiving the President’s higher education community service honor roll, and three consecutive years as a military friendly school.
 This university employs Problem-Based Learning techniques for nursing students and after graduation, students have career placement opportunities at UPMC Shadyside Hospital, a Magnet Recognition Program.

 #6 – Ramapo College of New Jersey